 If you’re looking for a fun & festive little appetizer, mini peppers might be just the thing.
 These mini peppers are slightly roasted and stuffed with a sophisticated mixture of goat cheese & herbs and then drizzled with a little balsamic honey right before serving.

 Super easy to make, they’re even quicker if you pipe in the goat cheese.
 That’s a bonus because it makes them look a little fancier when it’s really kind of a cheat.
 It took just a couple minutes to fill these peppers.
-I might experiment a bit more next time – I think I could do a bit better on that piping, but it got the job done.

 If you’d like, you could just fill these with a store-bought Boursin cheese, but I really like this combo of a little goat combined with a little cream cheese.
 It gives a creamy filling & a nice tang without being overwhelming.